The Best THC Alternatives | Cannabinoid Substitutes Skip to content

 CBN, or cannabinol, is a minor cannabinoid derived from the degradation of THC.
 CBN is more commonly found in aged or oxidized cannabis, as THC gradually converts to CBN through exposure to light and air.

-Even though CBN is a byproduct of THC, it doesn’t have psychoactive effects in moderate doses, and it’s most commonly seen in sleep-supporting products.
-Some users explore CBN products for their potential role in promoting relaxation, which may be what you need in your bedtime routine.
+Even though CBN is a byproduct of THC, CBN doesn’t have psychoactive effects in moderate doses, and it’s most commonly seen in sleep-supporting products.
+Some users explore CBN for its potential role in promoting relaxation, which may be what you need in your bedtime routine.

 Delta-8 THC